samthebest/dump/sams-scala-tutorial/platonic-programming.md

 Platonic Programming (PP) is the future.

-Practically PP is quite simple to apply, but the motivating theory assumes some acedemic background.
+Practically PP is quite simple to apply, but the motivating theory assumes ~some~ a lot of acedemic background.

 Another name for PP could be Extreme Functional Programming, meaning Functional Programming practices taken to the extreme (like XP takes general practices to the extreme).